Italian universities issue the following qualifications in compliance with Ministerial Decree No. 270/2004:

 Moreover, Italian universities offer post-graduate vocational master courses with one-year (first level) or two-year (second level) study programmes (totalling at least 60 credits).
 These offer training at advanced level in specific industry sectors.

-The University of Florence offers courses at all levels listed above.
+The University of Florence offers courses at all the levels listed above.

 You can learn more on the Italian higher education system here.